Portugal's floating solar energy auction sets world record negative price

 By Sergio Goncalves

-LISBON, April 5 (Reuters) - Portugal's first auction of rights to build and operate floating solar plants on the surfaces of its reservoirs set a world record low price of minus 4.13 euros per megawatt hour for future output, the environment ministry said on Tuesday.
+LISBON, April 6 (Reuters) - Portugal's first auction of rights to build and operate floating solar plants on dam reservoirs set a world record low price for future output in what the government called a win for energy consumers.

-The government assigned rights to install floating panels with capacity to convert sunlight into 183 megawatts worth of electricity, a large chunk of which went to native power company EDP Renovaveis (EDPR) EDPR.LS.
+The government assigned rights to install floating panels with capacity to convert sunlight into 183 megawatts worth of electricity, a large chunk of which went to native power company EDP Renovaveis (EDPR) EDPR.LS, a unit of the country's main utility EDP EDP.LS.
+EDPR's winning bid was a negative price, meaning it will pay the Portuguese electric system 4.13 euros ($4.50) for each megawatt hour it generates over 15 years, the environment ministry said.

+A source with knowledge of EDPR's offer said the company offered a negative price on the solar energy because the project is a hybrid that also includes wind and energy storage, which should be profitable.

+"In this way, EDP guarantees the profitability of the hybrid project.
+As it will have a single point of connection to the grid, it will also have cost synergies between solar and wind," the source said, adding that potential integrated battery storage would further improve profitability.

-EDPR will now build floating panels with capacity to generate 70 MW at the southern Alqueva dam, the largest artificial lake in Western Europe, with a contract for difference equivalent to a price of minus 4.13 euros ($4.51) per MWh for 15 years.
+EDPR will build floating panels with capacity to generate 70 MW at the southern Alqueva dam, the largest artificial lake in Western Europe.

 This price compares with levels of around 250 euros per MWh on Tuesday in the Iberian wholesale market MIBEL.
 Throughout 2021, the average MIBEL price was 112 euros.